parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.Porosity.GeomNames   "background"

-This key specifies which method is to be used to assign porosity data to the named geometry, *geometry_name*.
+*string* **Geom.\ *geometry_name*.Porosity.Type** no default This key specifies which method is to be used to assign porosity data to the named geometry, *geometry_name*.
 The only choice currently available is **Constant** which indicates that a constant is to be assigned to all grid cells within a geometry.
-Example Useage:

 .. container:: list